KingsleyDockerill/QBall/docs/README.md

 <p style="font-style: italic;"><em><small>Also see, <a href="#escape-character-table">escape character table</a></small></em></p>

-One cool thing you can do with strings is use an escape character.
+One cool thing you can do with strings is using an escape character.
 The escape character in QBall is a backslash.
 If a certain character is behind the backslash the section will be replaced.

-For example you can turn this
+For example, you can turn this, <code>"Jack said, "Hello, world! ""</code>.
-, <code>"Jack said "Hello, world!""</code>
-into this <code>"Jack said \"Hello, world\""</code>,
-or without escape characters,
+Into this <code>"Jack said \"Hello, world!\""</code>, or without escape characters,
-<code>Jack said "Hello, world!"'</code>
+<code>'Jack said "Hello, world!"'</code>.

-Pretty amazing right?
-Below you will see a table of the escape characters QBall can use and its uses.
-If you have any questions go to the FAQ.

 <!-- COMMENTS -->
 <h2 id="comment">Comments</h2>